-As you can see, silicones are a double edged sword.
-They work wonderfully but only for a while before the usual natural hair enemies comes calling, which can only be cleared by using another drying product thus leading to a vicious cycle.
+As you can see, silicones are a double-edged sword.
+They work wonderfully but only for a while before the usual natural hair enemies come calling, which can only be cleared by using another drying product thus leading to a vicious cycle.

 5 Common Types of Silicones in Hair Products

 Silicones can masquerade under many different names with the most common being: